jfarias123/Data-Science-for-Everyone/README.md

-# Data-Science-for-Everyone
+# Hi there, I'm John

-Hi there, I'm John
+I'm a student at New York University.